Nemesis (Νεμεσις)

-The goddess of revenge, Nemesis (Νεμεσις) metes out a merciless punishment to those who succumb to hubris: arrogance and indifference.
-The name can be translated as ‘to give what is due.’
-In popular culture and everyday speech, Nemesis is generally used to refer to an arch enemy.
+Nemesis (2014).
+In Greek mythology, Nemesis (Νέμεσις) is the goddess of retribution — she who metes out merciless punishment to those who succumb to hubris: arrogance and indifference toward the natural order.
+Her name is translated as "to give what is due."
+In everyday speech, Nemesis has come to mean simply an arch enemy.

-The installation consists of 1 000 000 dead bees.
-The bees used in the work died of natural causes and were collected in the course of two winters.
+The installation consists of 1,000,000 dead bees.
+All died of natural causes and were collected over the course of two winters.

 MUU Gallery Kaapeli.
 2014.
 (FI)